BigWoodArt/Edgeware-Pack-Builder/README.md

   of those you'll see real numbers already filled in here, ready to hand-tune.

-  **Two different "subliminal" features, easy to mix up:** Edgeware++ has a hypno/spiral picture overlay (config keys `subliminalsChance` / `subliminalsAlpha`, labeled here as "Hypno overlay chance/strength") *and*, separately, subliminal caption text - the actual "Subliminal messages" you type in per mood (config keys `capPopChance` / `capPopOpacity` / `capPopTimer`, labeled here as "Subliminal text chance/opacity/duration").
-The names are backwards from what you'd guess - `subliminalsChance` is the *picture* overlay, not the text.
-  Use the "Hypno overlay" fields to ramp the spiral picture, and the "Subliminal text" fields to ramp how often/how visible/how long your actual subliminal message text shows up.
-Escalating the wrong pair is a real trap: the pack will build and run fine, it'll just be ramping something other than what you intended, silently.

 **Hover over anything** for a plain-language explanation.

 **One setting you have to turn on yourself:** everything in a mood's